-To receive the Directors' Report and the Audited Financial Statements for the financial year ended 31 December 2015 together with the Auditors' Report thereon (Please refer to Note 1)
+To receive the Audited Financial Statements for the financial year ended 31 December 2016 together with the Reports of the Directors and Auditors thereon.

+(Please refer to Note 2)

-2. To approve the payment of Directors' fees of RM80,000 for the financial year ended 31 December 2015.
+To approve the payment of Directors' fees of RM80,000.00 for the financial year ended 31 December 2016.